RetroIndieJosh/shift/doc/ShiftSpec.md

     - attached to the item through name mangling (`item name.var name`)
     - only integer variables supported

+## Item Type Block

+Identical to `item` except:

+- `state` and `loc` are invalid
+- `take` is defined automatically (default null)
+- `use` applies to the entire collection as a single item
+- new key `plural` define name when referring to quantity > 1 of this itemtype
+- all instances combine in inventory, i.e. taking 5 bullets when carrying 7 results in one item `bullets (12)`
+- all description entries apply to any collection of the `itemtype`

 ## Use Block

 Define what happens when the player USEs an item, started with `use/[item]/[target]`.